mooseyscountrygarden.com » Perennial Plants« Daylilies | Eucomis »

 Even though the flower heads are thistle-like, the foliage is not particularly nasty - it's not at all prickly to touch.

-I have two patches of Echinops, and I find sometimes that the crowns rot away in winter - perhaps my mulching programme is the cause of this.
+I have two patches of Echinops, and the bees love them.
+I find sometimes that the crowns rot away in winter - perhaps my mulching programme is the cause of this.
 As with many other blue flowering plants, the effect is much stronger if there is a good sized group of plants - thus providing a good contrast with the colours and textures nearby.

 I find it easy to grow new plants from seed, or from cuttings taken from early shoots close to the ground.
 This next spring I'll be trying to increase my stock.